 The good news is that as your puppy grows up, he’ll start settling down.
 But until then, there are a few ways you can work with your puppy to tire him out.

 If you want to get on track right from the beginning, make sure to get my free guide for a calm dog.
 It took me years to figure out how I can get my hyper dog Baloo to calm down.
 You don’t need to do the same.
 All the information you need is packed up in this guide!

 Since your puppy is so full of energy, you might assume that they need a lot of exercise every day.

-However, exercising your puppy too much can really damage his health.
+However, exercising your puppy too much can actually damage his health.
 Tiring your puppy out so he relaxes is one thing.
 But overtiring him and overexerting your puppy can lead to future health issues, like early arthritis.
 It can even impede his overall growth.

-If that’s the case, then how much exercise should you be giving your puppy?
+Since that’s the case, how much exercise should you be giving your puppy?
 Luckily, there’s a good rule of thumb.
 Take how old your puppy is in months, and multiply that by 5.
 That’s how many minutes of exercise he should be getting at a time up to twice a day!